Track mileage automatically

 • Driving to meet with your customers or clients

-• Completing errands for your work or business
+• Running errands for your work or business

 • Traveling between your house and a temporary location (where you’ll work for less than one year, per IRS rules)